bitfield/gmachine/README.md

 The effect of this instruction would be to set the `a` register to the value 5 (and we could of course substitute any other value we choose).
 How would this work?

 We know how to define new instructions; we've done that a few times already.
-Adding a new opcode for `ld a` is no problem.
+Adding the new opcode for `ld a` is no problem.
 But there's something new here: this opcode requires an operand: a value to operate on.
 This value will, naturally, be stored in memory.

 How could we incorporate this idea into our existing G-machine architecture?
 Think about it a little before you read on.